h2oai/h2o-3/h2o-docs/src/product/admissible.rst

 - **Core Features or Core Set**: In the Core Infogram, these are key features that are driving the response, without redundancy.
 High relevance, low redundancy.
 - **Inadmissible Features (L-Features)**: The highlighted L-shaped area in the Infogram contains features that are either irrelevant or redundant.
 In the case of the Fair Infogram, these features process little or no informational value beyond their use as a dummy for protected characteristics.
 - **Irrelevant Features**: In the Core Infogram, these are the features on the vertical side of the L, which have low total information (relevance to the response).
 - **Protected Features**:  User-defined features that are sensitive and need to be protected (legally, or otherwise).
-These features (e.g. race, gender, etc) should not drive the prediction of the response.
+These features (e.g. race, gender, etc.) should not drive the prediction of the response.
 - **Redundant Features**: In the Core Infogram, these are the features on the bottom side of the L, which have a low amount of net (unique) information to offer.
 - **Relevance**: Relevance of the feature to the response variable.
 Higher is more relevant, more predictive, of the response.
 For Core infograms, we refer to this as Total Information Index and for Fair Infograms, it's referred to as the Relevance Index.
 This is the x-axis of the infogram.
 - **Relevance Index**: A normalized measure of the relevance of the feature to the response variable.
 Higher is more relevant, more predictive, of the response.